BxCppDev/bxdecay0/README.rst

     action.
   - The generated companion file now uses extension ``.d0c`` to reflect the fact it contains informations about the configuration of the generator.
-It also list the *post-generation event operations* used by the generator with their configuration parameters.
+It also lists the *post-generation event operations* used by the generator with their configuration parameters.

 - Release 1.0.11: